vpicon/dotfiles/SETUP.md

 vic ALL=(ALL) ALL
 ```

 ## Next Steps
-The following system setup is to add a terminal and window manager to the system.
-The steps are contained in the [SETUP.md](SETUP.md) file.
+The following configuration steps are described in the [CONFIGURATION](CONFIGURATION.md) guide.